AymericMATTE/AymericMATTE/README.md

 ## About Me
-<h3>I'm Sayanel or Aymeric for those who want to use my name.
+<font size="2">I'm Sayanel or Aymeric for those who want to use my name.
 I'm currently a student in video game developement, more precisely i really like creating and developing engine like game engine not the real thing that cars use to move.

 I really love doing game engine, I've done with friends, during our first year at school, a game engine with an GameObject and Component system, an editor and more.
 And for my internship at the end of my first year, I have passed 2 months doing a game engine for my school for 40 peoples.